zaheerabas22/order_app/README.md

 # order_app

-**overview**
+## Overview

 This Flutter project focuses on creating an order management application.
 Here's an overview of what I've done:

+### State Management
-**State Management**: I've utilized GetX for state management.
+- Utilized GetX for efficient state management.

+### UI Design
-**UI Design**: The UI is designed to be professional with specific color schemes (AppColors) and an organized layout using Flutter's widgets (Column, Row, ListView, Stack, etc.).
+- Designed a professional UI with specific color schemes (AppColors) and an organized layout using Flutter's widgets (Column, Row, ListView, Stack, etc.).
- The whole design is according to the requirements of The given design(Figma).
+- The design adheres to the requirements specified in Figma designs.

-**API Integration**: Fetched data from API.

-**Quality**: The project code is clean, maintained, and well-documented.
+### API Integration
+- Integrated API to fetch product data dynamically.

+### Quality
+- Maintained clean and well-documented code for better readability and maintainability.

+### Responsiveness
-**Responsiveness**: The project is developed so that the UI is responsive and looks good on different screen sizes.
+- Developed the UI to be responsive, ensuring a seamless experience across different screen sizes.

+### Product List/Table
-**Product List/Table**: Displayed a list/table where users can input product details.

-o Each row has fields for 'Product Name' and 'Quantity'.
+- Implemented a dynamic list/table where users can input product details like 'Product Name' and 'Quantity'.

-o Users can add as many rows as they want.
-For that, **I created a floating button by which a new row can be generated.**
+- Users can add new rows dynamically using a floating button.

-o Implemented an autocomplete feature for the 'Product Name' field to suggest products as the user types, and this data is fetched from API.
+- Incorporated autocomplete functionality for the 'Product Name' field, suggesting products based on API data.

-o Fetched the list of products from the provided API.

-o Users can type the product name manually or select from the autocomplete list.

-**Dynamic Button States**:
+### Dynamic Button States

-o Included 'arrow forward' icon by which you can navigate to the next screen and the data the user entered will display as a list.
+- Included an 'arrow forward' icon for navigation to the next screen.

-o Initially, this button is disabled.

-o  The button will only be enabled when at least one row is filled in the table.
+- Initially disabled, the button becomes enabled once at least one row in the table is filled.

+### Autocomplete
-**Autocomplete**: Integrated autocomplete functionality for product names (Autocomplete widget) to assist users in selecting products efficiently.
+- Integrated autocomplete for product names to facilitate quick selection by users.

-**Add Notes and Images:**
+### Add Notes and Images

-o Implemented a function so that when a user double-taps (or long-presses) on a row
+- Implemented functionality where users can add notes and images to product entries.

-where a product name is typed, a modal will open.
+- Users can open a modal by double-tapping or long-pressing on a row where a product name is entered.
+- The modal allows writing notes and selecting images, displaying corresponding icons (info or camera) in the row based on user actions.

+## Usage
+To use the application:
+1. Enter product details (quantity and name) in the table.
+2. Navigate to the preview screen using the 'arrow forward' icon.
-o The modal will allow the user to write notes and select images.
+3. Double-tap or long-press on a row to add notes or select images.

-o If notes are written, it will display an info icon in that row.

-o If an image is selected, it will display a camera icon in that row.

-To do this when the user enters the data of the product(quantity  and name)  as much user wants and then presses the arrow forward icon this will navigate the user to a preview screen and then by long pressing or by double tapping the row in which data is showing it will show a camera icon if the image is selected or info icon when a note is entered or both can show.
+This project aims to provide a comprehensive solution for managing orders efficiently.
+For any inquiries or issues, please feel free to contact me.